 How to follow up after a discovery call to move the sale forward

-❶ Great chatting!
-Thought I'd write out a few of the main talking points from our call so you can easily reference it.
+❶ Great chatting with you!
+Here are a few talking points from our call so you can easily reference it.

-❷ We automatically track all visitor and user actions (clicked on a call to action, read a text block [clicked their cursor on it]).
-This means if you decide an action is important later on, you can access all the historic data on it.
+❷ We automatically track all visitor and user actions (for example: clicked on a call to action, added product to basket, logged in).
+This means if you decide an action is important later on, you can access all of its historic data.

-・ No dev work / coding required - define important actions by clicking on parts of your page in the visualizer.
-Or by clicking on a tracked action shown in a specific user's profile.
+・ No dev work or coding required.
+You can define important actions by clicking on parts of your page in the visualizer.
+Or you can define them by clicking on auto-tracked events in a visitors or user's profile.

-・Create funnels to see how visitors are moving and converting across your site.
-Example funnel: referral source Google -> landing page (sales page) -> [defined event] clicked on testimonials section -> [defined event] watched a video -> [defined event] Clicked on the buy button in the topbar
+・Create funnels to see how visitors are moving through your website and where they are converting.
+Example funnel: referral source Google -> sales page -> [defined event] clicked on the testimonials section -> [defined event] watched video -> [defined event] clicked the buy button.

-❸ Based on which actions and funnels you mentioned you were most interested in, I can set up a custom walkthrough for your team that focuses on how to leverage what your visitors and users are already doing to hit growth goals.
-This typically turns into a brainstorm session that sparks quite a new ideas.
+❸ Based on which conversions and actions you mentioned were most valuable for you, I can create a custom walkthrough for your team to show how you can use different reports to get actionable insights.
+This typically turns into a brainstorm session that sparks quite a few new ideas.

 You can 1-click a time that works for your team here: [link]

-❶ Explain the purpose of your email is to highlight the major talking points from the call.
+❶ State the purpose of your email is to highlight major talking points from the call.
 This gives you a reason to follow up with them and stay on top of mind.

 ❷ In your discovery call with prospects, ask questions to learn more about their challenges and goals related to what your product or services help with.
-Then in this follow up email, you can focus on which of your product features address those pain points.
+Then in this follow up email, you can reinforce how your product or services help with those problems or challenges.

-❸ Ask your prospect to take the next step, mentioning the value they'll be getting out of it.
+❸ Ask your prospect to take the next step, framed in terms of the value they'd be getting out of it.